Evryway/evryway.github.io/_posts/2016-3-4-Dev-Blog-Week-2.md

 ## That's great! so, where am I in the real world?

 As I move and rotate my device around in the real world, the information for position and rotation come back to me as a [Tango Pose](https://developers.google.com/project-tango/overview/poses).
-There's two primary base frames that matter - the "Start of Service" frame and the "Area Definition" frame.
+There's two primary base frames that matter - the "Start of Service" frame and the "Area Description" frame.

 By default, the Tango device will begin with an origin in world space of where the app initially starts.
 If I start the app standing in the doorway to my garage - that's 0,0,0.
 If I close it, walk over to the middle of my garage and start it up again - that's now 0,0,0.
 There's no relationship between these two real-world spaces as far as the Tango device is concerned.
 This means that my Virtual world will re-centre itself each and every time I restart the device.